camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/use-connectors/inbound.md

 ### Creating the Connector event

-Inbound Connectors are modeled as **Catch Events** in BPMN.
-Connectors that trigger a process instance are modeled as **Start Events**, and Connectors that send messages to an already running process instance are modeled as **Intermediate Catch Events**.
+Inbound Connectors are modeled as **catch events** in BPMN.
+Connectors that trigger a process instance are modeled as **start events**, and Connectors that send messages to an already running process instance are modeled as **intermediate catch events**.

 1. Start building your BPMN diagram with a **Start Event** or an **Intermediate Catch Event** building block.
-2. Change its template to an Inbound Connector of your choice (e.g., HTTP Webhook, or a message queue subscription).
+2. Change its template to an inbound Connector of your choice (e.g., HTTP webhook, or a message queue subscription).
 3. Fill in all required properties.
 4. Complete your BPMN diagram.
 5. Deploy it to your Camunda 8 instance.